Glossary of terms for BC home flipping tax

-The BC home flipping tax is imposed under the Residential Property (Short-Term Holding) Profit Tax Act, which takes effect starting January 1, 2025.
+The BC home flipping tax is imposed under the Residential Property (Short-Term Holding) Profit Tax Act, which took effect January 1, 2025.

 The terms defined here are explanatory for the purpose of the BC home flipping tax.
 Where there is a conflict between terms defined on this page and the legislation, the legislation shall prevail.